zulip/zulip-mobile/docs/howto/rn-from-git.md

 ### Build and run

-Now `react-native run-android` in your app should work!
+Now `tools/run-android` in your app should work!

-And if you `cd node_modules/react-native`, then check out a different version or make an edit, and `cd` back, then `react-native run-android` should again work and use the new version.
+And if you `cd node_modules/react-native`, then check out a different version or make an edit, and `cd` back, then `tools/run-android` should again work and use the new version.

 ### Troubleshooting